X2Cscope/pyx2cscope/README.md

 # pyX2Cscope
 - pyX2Cscope is the Python implementation of the X2Cscope plugin from MPLABX.
 - This will let the user use the functionality of X2Cscope even outside mplabx enviroment / Standalone.
+- It allows user to:
+  - Automated Unit Tests (TDD) using pytest
+  - BDD(behaviour driven development), Framework: "Cucumber"
+  - Different user interface
+  - Data collection for machine learning and training models
+  - Run-Time data analysis
+  - Use of Real Time AI model
+  - HiL(Hardware in the loop) testing and tuning

 ## Getting Started with Scripting